batiste/django-continuous-integration/README.rst

     $ python manage.py maketestreports

 This command will checkout your repositories in "/tmp/" and try to execute the command you provided.
-The result will be stored in test report.
+The result will be stored in the test report model.

 The success or failure of the test is determined by the presence of certain keywords within the the test result.